jtangney/gke-federated-learning/testing/README.md

 ## Verify Anthos Service Mesh egress
-Run some tests to verify egress behaviour of your Anthos Service Mesh
+Run some tests to verify egress behaviour of your Anthos Service Mesh.
+**NOTE** that the network policy in the tenant namespace allows egress to the istio-system namespace.

 ### Verify failed unknown destination host
 The mesh is configured to only allow requests to known services (via the REGISTRY_ONLY outboundTrafficPolicy on the Sidecar resource).